agilepro/software-craftsmanship/docs/Management/Source Management/source22-excessive-branching.md

 ## Isolation Solves Nothing

 This is the area of the biggest mistake of project leaders.
-They fear that one programmer’s change will always be interrupting the code of others.
+They fear that one programmer's change will always be interrupting the code of others.
 So they think that by isolating developers from each other will allow them to be more productive!

 This is fed by an irrational assessment of the incident:  every programmer can remember times when someone else made a change that broke their code.
 Those are dramatic events that stand out in memory.
 But isolating programmers does nothing to reduce this?
 All it does allow those problems to persist longer, to allow more to be built on the errant approaches, and to make the problem must greater at a time removed from when it is fresh in mind.